On Motohashi's formula: Introduction

 In a series work (one collaborated with Iv\'ic) culminating in \cite{Mo93}, Motohashi established an explicit formula relating the fourth moment of Riemann zeta function with the cubic moment of $L$-functions related to modular forms (holomorphic and Maass forms and Eisenstein series) for the full modular group $\SL_2(\Z)$.
 In particular, the transform formula from the weight function on the fourth moment side to the weight function on the cubic moment side is described with explicit formula.
 A further extension to $\Q(i)$ can be found in \cite{BrM02}.
 In terms of automorphic representation theoretic language, this is a relation between the fourth moment of $L$-functions for $\GL_1$ and the third moment of $L$-functions for $\GL_2$ over $\Q$, hence has natural generalization in the level aspect.

 Conrey-Iwaniec \cite{CI00} noticed that the continuous part of the cubic moment side becomes a sixth moment of $\GL_1$ $L$-functions.
 They studied Motohashi's formula in the level aspect for the inverse direction of the weight transform formula.
 They partially succeeded in doing this, and obtained a Weyl-type subconvexity in the level aspect for quadratic Dirichlet characters.
 This approach was recently extended by Petrow-Young \cite{PY19_CF} to cube-free level Dirchlet characters in the hybrid aspect, then to all Dirichlet characters in \cite{PY19_All}.
+Partial inversion in the archimedean aspect for Motohashi's original formula is also known for Maass forms by Ivi\'c \cite{Iv01}, and more recently for holomorphic forms by Frolenkov \cite{Fr20}, which also imply the relevant Weyl-type subconvexity.
 However, in these great achievements, an explicit transform formula of the weight functions in the inverse direction remains mysterious.